DerekCuevas/friend-list/README.md

 This problem is harder than it first appears, actions must be managed in the correct order, and if not can result in infinite loops and other undesirable behavior.

 ## The Spec
-- Hit the API **once and only once** per query change
+- Hit the API **once and only once** per query change.
-- When the query updates -> update the URL and fetch results from the API
+- When the query updates -> update the URL and fetch results from the API.
-- When the URL updates -> update the query and fetch results from the API
+- When the URL updates -> update the query and fetch results from the API.
 - The browser's back / forward buttons should keep the app state (query + results) in sync with the URL (this is a gotcha if not thought about carefully).
 - No optimizations (like cacheing previous queries) should be made, however the app should not be designed in a way that prevents this.

 ## Solutions
 Currently there are three solutions (each in separate subdirectories of this repo).
+Each of the three examples have similar structure, refer to /index.js and /containers/FriendSearchView.js for differences in the approaches.

 #### Imperative approach:
 Currently the most straightforward of the three, logic for dispatching actions and reading router state is all contained in react components.